roshanyadav29/roshanyadav29/README.md

 - 👋 Hi, I’m @roshanyadav29
-- 👀 I’m interested in Artifical Inteligence and Machine Learning
+- 👀 I’m interested in Robotics, IoT and Machine Learning
-- 🌱 I’m currently learning Electronics Enginerring
+- 🌱 I’m currently learning Electronics Enginerring from Somaiya, Mumbai
-- 💞️ I’m looking to collaborate on Everything
+- 💞️ I’m looking to collaborate on Projects and Research related to Sensors IoT
 - 📫 How to reach me: Mail me on roshan29@somaiya.edu

 <!---